Setting Up an ESA_LAB

-ESA’s Chief Strategy Officer Kai-Uwe Schrogl presented the agreement, signed by the ESA Director General Jan Wörner and Vice Chancellor of UCLan Mike Thomas, to Rick Wylie and Samuel Lindow, Academic Director and Executive Director of the Applied Policy Science Unit at UCLAN.
+ESA’s Chief Strategy Officer Kai-Uwe Schrogl presented the agreement, signed by the ESA Director General Jan Wörner and Lynne Livesey, Deputy Vice Chancellor (Academic) on behalf of Vice Chancellor of UCLan Mike Thomas, to Rick Wylie, Samuel Lindow Academic Director at UCLan’s campus in west Cumbria and Executive Director of the Applied Policy Science Unit at UCLan.

 The ESA_Lab@UCLan, managed by Gianluigi Baldesi, Senior Corporate Development Coordinator at ESA, will jointly investigate, how "public value" can be understood and how it can be made a useful tool to explain the effects ESA has for Member States and society as a whole.

 The Agency can benefit from in-depth research in this field undertaken by UCLan.
 The University can use ESA as a case study for their approaches and models.
 The agreement is similar to other activities ESA is conducting with other universities in the field of corporate development.